 Is It Bad To Push Start A Motorcycle?

 We’ve all seen the classic bobsledder approach to starting a motorcycle.
 Have you ever wondered how to do this or if it’s bad for the motorcycle?
-Luckily, we live in a time that has motorcycles that are fuel injected and have an electric start, but not that long ago we had bikes that were only kick started, and before that, early motorcycles were only push start.
+Luckily, we live in a time with motorcycles that are fuel injected and have an electric start, but not that long ago we had motorcycles that were only kick started, and before that, early motorcycles were only push start.

 So, is it bad to push start a motorcycle?
-It is not bad for your motorcycle if you push start it correctly and the transmission and clutch are not compromised if they are in good health.
-It is not, however, the most ideal way to start a motorcycle and underlying problems to starting issues should be addressed first if possible.
+As long as the transmission and clutch are in good condition, it is not bad for your motorcycle if you push start it correctly.
+However, this should not be done frequently and underlying starting issues should be addressed as soon as possible.

 Why It Isn’t Harmful To The Transmission Or Clutch

-I’ll explain later, but when we start the bike, we want to start in second gear because by doing so, we are limiting the drive train shock that is felt on the bike when compared to first gear.
+When we start a motorcycle, we want to start in second gear because by doing so, we are limiting the drive train shock that is felt on the bike when compared to first gear.
 Drive train shock, whether that comes from improperly shifting the transmission, or having a clutch that cannot fully disengage gears, we can damage the transmission.

 When the gears of a transmission grind, it is called gear clash.
 Gear clash can be extremely damaging to the transmission, but gear clash WON’T occur during a push-starting event.
 When push starting, the transmission will sit in neutral, and then get ‘tossed’ into second gear.
 Doing this may put strain on the gears of the transmission, but with most healthy transmissions, this won’t cause anything bad to happen.